-Rs.5759.32 lakh.
-The tariff notified by Ministry of Power was valid up to 31.3.2002.
+3. The tariff for the entire Central Transmission Project-I was notified by Ministry of Power vide its notifications dated 20.7.1998 and 1.12.1998, valid up to 31.3.2002, The total admitted cost Central Transmission Project A.C.
+Line as per these notifications, as indicated by the petitioner is Rs.
+26435.00 lakh.
 However, as the terms and conditions for determination of tariff notified by the Commission have come into effect on 1.4.2001, the transmission charges approved by Ministry of Power were rendered valid up to 31.3.2001.
 The present petition for approval of tariff for the period from 1.4.2001 to 31.3.2004 has been filed against the above backdrop.